 We outline the necessary steps you must carry out to open a corporate bank account in Bolivia.

-Once a company meets these requirements, it will be eligible to open a corporate bank account in Bolivia at any financial local entity.
+Companies must be registered at the Bolivian Registry of Commerce and at the Bolivian Tax Office.
+Make sure you also obtain a municipal operating license for your company.
+Once a company meets the requirements required for registry, it will be eligible to open a corporate bank account in Bolivia at any financial local entity.

-Authorized persons to manage a corporate bank account in Bolivia
+2. Designate a person to manage the corporate bank account in Bolivia

 Local and foreign companies should designate a person to manage the corporate account in Bolivia.
 This person must meet the following requirements:

 - Locals: Must have a power of attorney (POA) with a banking authorization, granted by the company shareholders.
 Notice that legal representatives can be designated to manage a corporate bank account in Bolivia.

 - Foreigners: Must apply for a Bolivian temporary residence to receive a foreign identification.
 Once this procedure is done, the shareholder can grant a power of attorney (POA) with banking authorization.
 Legal representatives can be as well designated to manage a corporate bank account, as long as an official identification is presented.

 The Corporate Bank Account in Bolivia can be managed by two different individuals designated by the shareholders to act jointly or separately according to the POAs granted to them as authorized signatures.
 They are responsible for all the financial transactions in the corporate bank accounts.

 In light of the current situation surrounding COVD-19 and the lockdowns experienced by most countries in the region, financial institutions are implementing fully online procedures to open a corporate bank account in Bolivia and accept digital copies of required documents.

 Banks like Banco Nacional de Bolivia and Banco Bisa accept digital signatures for documents and online processes.